• Skip to main content

 When baking homemade bread for sandwiches or toast, you get fewer slices than a store-bought loaf.
 An 8×4-sized homemade loaf will yield about 12 slices.
 A loaf that is baked in a 9×5 yields 16 slices.
 That is with each slice weighing about 1 ounce or 28g.

-Bread machines yield square-like shaped homemade loaves.
-They typically weigh 1-2 pounds depending on the recipe you use or the size of your machine.
-When you slice your own bread, it is hard to get it very thin unless using an electric bread knife.
-Most hand-sliced loaves of bread made using a bread machine yields 8 slices per pound loaf.
+When you slice your own bread, it is hard to get it very thin unless you use an electric bread knife.
+Most hand-sliced loaves of bread made using a bread machine yield 8 slices per pound loaf.
 A 2-pound loaf of Bread Machine Bread has 16 slices in it.

 White plate with a sandwich packed with cold cuts and produce.